Agentverse

 ⚠ī¸

 You can check and validate that the uploading process has been carried out correctly by searching for your agent's address on the Agentverse Explorer ↗ī¸, and check if the protocols have been uploaded successfully.
-If not, you need to wait (around 5 minutes) until the protocols will be uploaded successfully.
+If not, you need to wait until the protocols will be uploaded successfully.

 There's a little to unpack here, but it's quite simple:

-• Service title: just the name of your service.
+• Function title: just the name of your Agent Function.

-• Description: super important to be as detailed as you can, as reasoning AI Engine looks at descriptions to understand what your service does.
+• Description: super important to be as detailed as you can, as reasoning AI Engine looks at descriptions to understand what your Agent Function does.

-• Task type: task or subtask.
+• Application: Primary or Secondary Function.
 For a detailed definition, check here ↗ī¸

 • Protocol: it's defined in your Agent.